 10 African Wildlife Safari photography tips

-Going on an African Wildlife Safari to a national park?
+Are you heading to Africa for that African Wildlife Safari experience?
 Carrying a camera instead of a gun?
 If so then you need to know how to get the best photographs in a snap of a second.
 Because getting the best shot isn’t always about luck – there are ways you can improve your odds to capture that quintessential wildlife photograph.
 A trip to an African Wildlife Safari is a trip of a lifetime, so you need to get your pictures right the first time.

 1 Choose your Camera Equipment Wisely For An African Wildlife Safari